 You can use half-hard or dead soft solid jewelry wire for the core wires for this design.
 Because we’re using heavier gauges, and there’s no heat involved, this design will work just as well with brass or bronze wire as it does with copper or sterling silver.
 As usual, you’ll need dead soft wire in the same (or a compatible) alloy for weaving.

 If you choose sterling silver for your core wires, I recommend using dead soft fine silver for weaving.
 You’ll also need to modify the way that you suspend your focal bead if you choose silver wire.
 There’s a free tutorial on my blog that walks you through the modified bead suspension method.
-Just click the image below.
+You’ll find a link to that tutorial, along with some other tutorials that are related to this post, below.

 If you choose to use a filled wire, be aware that the bead frames are finished and hardened by hammering the wire.
 Even light hammering can expose the base metal core in filled wires, which can negatively affect your final finish.
 As always, I don’t recommend plated or anodized craft wire for this necklace.
 The reason why is because those finishes will be ruined with this construction process.